andrejbane/SS-projekat-resenje/README.md

 - Treat division edge cases and reserved encodings as invalid instructions.
 - Support unaligned little-endian words and zero-filled sparse memory.
 - Insert no implicit linker alignment.

-These choices are deliberate specification-compatibility rules, not accidental omissions.